babaisflag/ctf/[210813-16] ReallyAwesomeCTF 2021/README.md

     if (!debuggerAttached) { debuggerAttached = !exceptionFlag; }
 ```
 Ok, it's a try-except thing. `dl` seems to be the `debuggerAttached` and `al` would be the `exceptionFlag`.
 Doing some more searching, I found [this](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/x86-architecture#x86-flags), [this](https://www.a1logic.com/2012/10/23/single-step-debugging-explained/), [this](https://anti-debug.checkpoint.com/techniques/assembly.html#popf_and_trap_flag), and [this](https://www.matteomalvica.com/blog/2020/04/10/x64-trap-flag-antidebugger/).
 This is another anti-debugging method; basically, when a trap flag is set, a single step exception is raised, which should be handled by a handler and unset before executing the next instruction.
 When a debugger single-steps through instructions or is set to handle the single step exception, the debugger will handle it and set the trap flag to 0; when running normally without the debugger handling it, the exception will be handled by the program if it exists, or crash.
 In our case, we need it to go through the exception handler within the program rather than the debugger, and that's why it only works when it runs without single-stepping.
 The `nop` is there because the exception is raised after the execution of one instruction (per the microsoft documentation in the first link).

+And, as per the comment `// fake is 1 if debugger NOT present`, it generates a fake flag when there's a debugger stepping through it.

 TIL.
 Very cool stuff.